qcri-social/AIDR/Installation-Instructions.md

 Prior to start the project building process make sure you have completed the following steps (a-d):

 (a) Create a database schema, name it  "aidr_fetch_manager".

-The schema name can also be changed that requires to change application configurations which specify schema details as described in the next 2 steps.

-(b) In case of first time deployment, make sure you add the following line in the `spring-servlet.xml` file located under `<project-root>/src/main/webapp/WEB-INF/`:
+(b) In case of first time deployment, make sure you add the following line in the [spring-servlet.xml](../tree/master/aidr-manager/src/main/webapp/WEB-INF/spring-servlet-xml)

 `<prop key="hibernate.hbm2ddl.auto">create</prop>`